Verifying Learning-Based Robotic Navigation Systems: Technical Specifications of the Robot

 The manufacturer provides all the libraries and scripts for full compatibility with the standard Robotic Operating System (ROS).
 The robot is designed to receive continuous input (\textit{linear} and \textit{angular} velocity).
-In our settings, we discretized the action space: therefore a single step forward corresponds to a linear translation of $5$ cm, while a left/right step produces a rotation of $30\degree$ in the desired direction.
+In our settings, we discretized the action space: therefore a single step \forwardOutput corresponds to a linear translation of $5$ cm, while a \leftOutput/\rightOutput turn produces a rotation of $30\degree$ in the desired direction.

-To perform the training of our robot, we rely on \textit{Unity3D}, a the popular engine originally designed for game development, that has recently been adopted for robotics simulation~\cite{PoCoMa21, MaCoFa21a}.
-In particular, the built-in physics engine, the powerful $3D$ rendering algorithm and the time control system (which allows to speed up the simulation by more than $10$ times), have made Unity3D a very powerful tool in these contexts~\cite{JuBeTe18}.
-Fig.~\ref{fig:appendix:simulator} depicts an example of our the Turtlebot3 environment in the \textit{Unity3D} simulator.
+To perform the training of our robot, we rely on \textit{Unity3D}, a popular engine originally designed for game development, that has recently been adopted for robotics simulation~\cite{PoCoMa21, MaCoFa21a}.
+In particular, the built-in physics engine, the powerful $3D$ rendering algorithm and the time control system (which allows speeding up the simulation by more than $10$ times), have made \textit{Unity3D} a very powerful tool in these contexts~\cite{JuBeTe18}.
+Fig.~\ref{fig:appendix:simulator} depicts an example of our Turtlebot3 environment in the \textit{Unity3D} simulator.
+A key advantage of mapless navigation is that the robot can access only local observations.
+Thus, the robot can ``see'' only the distance to the nearest collision point; hence the agent's decisions are agnostic to the actual shape and size of the obstacles, and thus our system is encouraged to generalize to unseen environments during training.